 As a general rule, children should have their first comprehensive eye exam at six months of age, again at age 3, and then just before they enter the first grade — at about age 5 or 6.
 School-aged children should have an eye exam at least every two years if no vision correction is required.
 Children who need eyeglasses should be examined annually or as recommended by their eye doctor.
 Should problems arise, seek an evaluation as soon as possible.

 Eyeglasses work to improve how well your child sees -- strengthening vision in a weak eye or improving the position of the eyes if they are crossed or misaligned.

 Committed to your child’s vision health

-At the office of Georgia Vision Center, our skilled team brings years of professional experience and are highly qualified to evaluate and treat children’s eye problems.
+At the office of Southeast Eye Group, our skilled team brings years of professional experience and are highly qualified to evaluate and treat children’s eye problems.
 If you believe your child is having vision difficulty, we invite you to visit our office for a comprehensive eye exam and, if needed, a fitting for eyeglasses.

 By Georgia Vision Center